AtefehRashidi/HIViz/README.md

 ## Installation

-The development version of the 'rencher' package is available for installation.
+The development version of the 'HIViz' package is available for installation.
 You can install it from [Github](https://github.com/Atefehrashidi/HIViz) using:

 ``` r